 - Dental Public Health and Education

 - Dentistry - DDS, DMD

 Due to the extensive hands-on experience requirements, there are no completely online diploma or certificate programs in dental lab technology.
 Hybrid programs are rare, but a few schools do offer online classes.
 Distance learning students must complete the lab portion of the program under supervision at designated dental labs near their homes or at the school.
 Students must travel to designated testing sites for exams.

 In these certificate programs, most of the online lectures run concurrently with laboratory assignments, allowing students to get hands-on experience in what they've studied in class.
+Some courses may require certain software and plugins.
 Students learn about the materials used to create dental appliances, study dental anatomy and gain experience in crafting dental appliances, such as dentures and veneers.